Some properties of congruence lattices of path semigroups: Preliminaries

 It is clear that each distributive lattice is modular, and each modular lattice is both strong upper semimodular and strong lower semimodular.
 Every strong upper (lower) semimodular lattice is upper (lower) semimodular.
 But conversely, modular lattices are not always distributive.
-A lattice which is both strong upper semimodular and strong lower semimodular is not necessarily modular.
+An infilite lattice which is both strong upper semimodular and strong lower semimodular is not necessarily modular.
 Moreover, the upper (lower) semimodularity does not imply the strong upper (lower) semimodularity in general.

 A sublattice $L_1$ of a lattice $L$ is called a {\it pentagon}, respectively a {\it diamond}, if $L_1$ is isomorphic to $\mathfrak{N}_5$, respectively to $\mathfrak{M}_3$, shown in Figure \ref{Figure 1}.
-The following two lemmas character a lattice to be distributive or modular.
+The following two lemmas describle a lattice to be distributive or modular.

-\begin{lem}\cite [Theorem 101]{Gratzer}) A lattice $L$ is distributive if and only if it does not contain a pentagon or a diamond. \end{lem}
+\begin{lem}\cite [Theorem 101]{Gratzer} A lattice $L$ is distributive if and only if it does not contain a pentagon $\mathfrak{N}_5$ or a diamond $\mathfrak{M}_3$. \end{lem}

-\begin{lem}\cite[Theorem 102]{Gratzer}) A lattice $L$ is modular if and only if it does not contain a pentagon. \end{lem}
+\begin{lem}\cite[Theorem 102]{Gratzer} A lattice $L$ is modular if and only if it does not contain a pentagon $\mathfrak{N}_5$. \end{lem}

 Let $L_1= (L_1, \leq_1)$ and $L_2= (L_2, \leq_2)$ be any two lattices.
 We say that $L_1$ and $L_2$ are {\it isomorphic} if, there is a bijection $\phi: L_1 \rightarrow L_2$ such that $a \leq_1 b$ in $L_1$ if and only if $a\phi \leq_2 b\phi$ in $L_2$.